 Now, let’s get to it!

-You can find animal track stamps in the craft store or follow this link to the 18-pack we purchased on Amazon.
+You can find animal track stamps in the craft store or find them online.

 Print, cut, stick and you’re done!

 – Free printable animal track measuring cards

 – rubber stamps